 So I didn’t make your life very easy on this tutorial by using 5 ingredients…

-I have made 2 oil infusions with 2 different because at the same time I was experimenting on oil infusions as well.
+I have made 2 oil infusions with 2 different herbs because at the same time I was experimenting on oil infusions as well.
 So, I wanted to give you a recipe of the exact product I’ve made.

 Another reason to use simple recipes is the fact that you still get wonderful products with a homemade 3-ingredients recipe, We usually believe that good ointments, creams and lotions are supercomplicated to make, requiring heavy machinery and a big load of ingredients, only possible for big industries.

 Fact is… you go to your kitchen dispenser, purchase one or two additional ingredients, and all of a sudden you have a cosmetic product as good as, or most of the times even better than commercial, expensive ones.
 And I love this reality in natural cosmetics 🙂